Before your surgery

 After your surgery

-- After your surgery, you will be discharged to your car by wheelchair.
+- After your outpatient surgery, you will be discharged to your car by wheelchair.
 You must have an adult who is at least 19 years of age present to drive you home and care for you following your procedure if anesthesia has been administered.

 - If preferred, a nurse from our center will call you the day after your procedure to check on your progress and discuss any questions you might have.
-If unexpected problems arise, please contact your surgeon at the number provided on the discharge instructions given to you.
+If unexpected problems arise, please contact your surgeon at the number provided in the discharge instructions given to you.
 If he or she does not respond, please go to the nearest emergency room.